johnrkriter/sdk-python/README.md

 Returns a storage API client.

-    @param zone_id: The id of the zone into which you wll store data
+    @param env_id: The id of the environment into which you wll store data
     @param api_key: Your API key
     @param endpoint: Optional.
 Will use DNS routing by default.
     @param encrypt: Pass True (default) to encrypt values before storing